hanyuone/hanyuone.live/blog/scp_cn_985.md

 **Special Containment Procedures**: Based on SCP-CN-985's good behaviour and the advice of the Ethics Committee, SCP-CN-985 is currently contained in a 10m * 10m * 5m modified fish tank in Site-CN-18 with an automatic water change system.
 The tank is to contain aquatic plant life, coral and other decorations, as well as one sanitation device designed according to SCP-CN-985's specifications.
 10kg of fresh fish is to be fed to SCP-CN-985 daily.
 The tank is to be cleaned every two weeks.

-Since containment, SCP-CN-985 has made the following requests[^1] :
+Since containment, SCP-CN-985 has made the following requests[^a]:
 - The installation of various facilities to mimic SCP-CN-985's previous living conditions (approved)
 - A personal computer (approved based on good behaviour, waterproofed)
 - Computer games (approved based on good behaviour)